Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Experiments

-Table \ref{tab:brats2018} presents the overall performance for all 15 possible combinations of missing modalities during testing for segmenting the three sub-regions of brain tumors from BraTS2018.
-We compare our models with several competing models, including U-HeMIS (abbreviated as HMIS in the table)~\cite{havaei2016hemis}, U-HVED (HVED)~\cite{dorent2019hetero}, Robust-MSeg (RSeg)~\cite{chen2019robust}, mmFormer (mmFm)~\cite{zhang2022mmformer} and ShaSpec (ShSpc)~\cite{wang2023multi}.
+Table \ref{tab:brats2018} presents the overall performance for all 15 possible combinations of missing modalities during testing for segmenting the three sub-regions of brain tumors from BraTS2018.\footnote{We only compare our model with ``non-dedicated'' strategies. ``Dedicated'' strategies, e.g. KD-Net~\cite{hu2020knowledge} and ACN~\cite{wang2021acn}, are not considered to be compared here.
+The comparison with RFNet~\cite{ding2021rfnet} is in the Appendix.} We compare our models with several competing models, including U-HeMIS (abbreviated as HMIS in the table)~\cite{havaei2016hemis}, U-HVED (HVED)~\cite{dorent2019hetero}, Robust-MSeg (RSeg)~\cite{chen2019robust}, mmFormer (mmFm)~\cite{zhang2022mmformer} and ShaSpec (ShSpc)~\cite{wang2023multi}.
+The performance improvements between MetaKD and the second-best model are also shown in the table by calculating the gaps between the two and divided by the compared model performance.
 Notably, when T1c is available, all models exhibit superior performance for the enhancing tumor (ET) segmentation compared to other modalities.
 Similarly, T1c for the tumor core (TC) and Flair for the whole tumor (WT) show superior results compared to other modalities, thereby validating our motivation for distilling the knowledge from the most informative modalities in multi-modal learning.

-Our MCKD model demonstrates significant superiority over U-HeMIS, U-HVED, Robust-MSeg, mmFormer and ShaSpec in terms of segmentation Dice for whole tumor in all 15 combinations.
+Our MetaKD model demonstrates significant superiority over U-HeMIS, U-HVED, Robust-MSeg, mmFormer and ShaSpec in terms of segmentation Dice for whole tumor in all 15 combinations.
 For enhancing tumor and tumor core, it shows the best performance in 12 and 13 out of 15 combinations, respectively.
-Using the average results for the models, we compute the one-tailed paired t-test results for each sub-task, as shown in the last row of Table \ref{tab:brats2018}, and results confirm the superiority of MCKD.
-On average, the proposed MCKD model outperforms the state-of-the-art performance by 3.51\% for enhancing tumor, 2.19\% for tumor core, and 1.14\% for whole tumor in terms of the segmentation Dice score.
+Using the average results for the models, we compute the one-tailed paired t-test results for each sub-task, as shown in the last row of Table \ref{tab:brats2018}, and the results confirm the superiority of MetaKD.
+On average, the proposed MetaKD model outperforms the state-of-the-art performance by 3.51\% for enhancing tumor, 2.19\% for tumor core, and 1.14\% for whole tumor in terms of the segmentation Dice score.